I maintain the Foursquare/Swarm library for Node.js.

-With Backstrok.es on my mind, I realized I needed a solid Foursquare library.
+I was getting ready to build Backstrok.es, but I realized I needed a solid Foursquare library.
 Looking around, I noticed there were few implementations, and most either were abandoned or lacked access to the endpoints I needed.
-So I decided to fork a library, Foursquare-on-node, that seemed the most complete and add functionality.
+So I decided to fork an existing library, Foursquare-on-node, and add functionality.

 Inevitably, I refactored the fork well beyond a simple pull request.
 After contacting the author, I applied an MIT license and released my node-foursquare library in the npmjs repository for Node.
 It is currently listed on the Foursquare Developer site as the only library for using Foursquare within Node.

-Since the Foursquare API is so well-documented, I was able to quickly add all “getter” endpoints to the library.
-There seems to be little demand for the “setter” endpoints, but I’m planning on adding them soon.
-I’m focusing on a good testing strategy for them first, (adding dummy data to Foursquare production in the process of testing simply doesn’t seem prudent).
+Since the Foursquare API is well-documented, I was able to quickly add all “getter” endpoints to the library.
+There seems to be little demand for the “setter” endpoints at the moment, in the Node context.

 This library conforms to Foursquare API v2 and uses winston as a logging strategy.
 It has great configuration options, such as warnings vs. errors on deprecated endpoints and targeting specific API changelog numbers.
 I currently use it in my Backstrok.es project.